xmartinezpujol/react-planner/README.md

 * Stateless components and simple Stateful ones could be isolated in a global UI package to reuse it as a dependency, also for other projects.
 That way we can develop with a shared library of components.

+* When a proper Login system is created, login validation should be done on submit.
+Use something similar to this: https://redux-form.com/6.6.2/examples/submitvalidation/

 ### Tech Stack
 ReactJS, Redux, Glamorous, Storybook, Webpack4, Jest, Enzyme, Cypress.